splunk/splunk-app-examples/setup_pages/weather_app_example/README.md

 In the `app.conf`'s, `[ui]` stanza there is a `setup_page` property that points to which resource should be used for the setup page.
 In this case it's pointing to `default/data/ui/views/setup_page_dashboard.xml`.

-The dashboard view specifies its and JavaScript source code and points to `views/setup_page.js`.
+The dashboard view specifies its CSS and JavaScript resources and points to the two files in `appserver/static/javascript/app.js`(this will be generated after the build command specified in the installation steps below) and `appserver/static/styles/setup_page.css`.

-And finally the `setup_page.js` imports a React app from `src/views/app.js`.
+And finally the `app.js` imports a React app inside dashboard view.

 # Installation
 - First users have to install dependencies by running `npm install` command in the root directory of the application.

 - Then, inside `src` directory, user can write their own code.

-- Run `npm run build command`.
-It will bundle all the files in `src` directory and will save the whole bundle in `appserver/static/javascript` as `app.js`.
+- Run `npm run build` command.
+It will bundle all the files of the `src` directory and will save the whole bundle in `appserver/static/javascript` as `app.js`.

 - Now run the `splunk-app-examples` docker container.

 *Note:* You can also copy files using `docker cp ./setup_pages/weather_app_example CONTAINER:/opt/splunk/etc/apps/weather_app_example`

+# Configuration
+Follow these steps to run through the weather_app example:

+- Navigate to the weather_app and attempt to configure.

+- This will show us simple form asking for the token.
+Enter token provided by OpenWeatherMap API service and click on `Complete Setup` button.

+- Set up configuration should complete successfully.

+- Enter the `| weather location=locationName` in the search bar of the search page and click on search button.
+You will be able to see the data in the search results if the setup was successful.

+- To confirm this, navigate to the applications' root directory.
+The `local` directory will contain the `app.conf` and `passwords.conf` files. `passwords.conf` file will contain the token (in encoded form) provided in the setup page.

 # Resources
 - Splunk Techniques Used